 - Chinese Type-81 dual-purpose improved conventional munitions (DPICM) were fired during a government of Sudan attack on Troji village on 29 February 2012.

-The reported use of cluster munitions in Sudan has been widely condemned by states, the UN, ICRC, and Cluster Munition Coalition (CMC).
+The reported use of cluster munitions in Sudan was widely condemned.
 In June 2015, the UN Security Council unanimously adopted a resolution “expressing concern at evidence of possible government use of two cluster bombs near Kirigiyati in North Darfur.”

-Sudan has repeatedly denied and criticized evidence that its forces have used cluster munitions.
-That consistent stance is a good example of the growing norm stigmatizing the weapons.
-At the convention’s First Review Conference in 2015, it described evidence of use as inconclusive “accusations” and “false information that is biased against Sudan.”
+Sudan has repeatedly denied evidence that its forces have used cluster munitions and that consistent stance is a good example of the growing norm stigmatizing such weapons.
 Sudanese army officials have also denied evidence of use.
 Geneva-based representatives also denied Sudan government use of cluster munitions.

 Use before 2010